 Tips for waking up fewer times at night

 A key technique in dealing with sleep interruptions is to avoid over-stimulation when getting close to bedtime.
-Meditating, reading a paperback book, putting on a sleep mask or trying some breathing exercises can narrow one’s focus around bedtime.
+Meditating with sleep inducing essential oils, reading a paperback book, putting on a sleep mask or trying some breathing exercises can narrow one’s focus around bedtime.
 These activities also allow the mind and body to stay calm and relaxed, to better facilitate a return to a sleepy state.

 Some awakenings simply satisfy the urge for a bathroom break or a body repositioning.
 But ongoing frequent awakenings are best left to your doctor or health care professional to diagnose and treat.
 They could be symptoms of a more serious issue like insomnia or sleep apnea.